Fustanella: Greece

-According to one view, the fustanella was already in common use in Greek lands as early as the 12th century.
+It has been suggested that the fustanella was already in common use in Greek lands as early as the 12th century.
 Byzantine warriors, in particular the Akritai, wearing fustanella, are depicted in contemporary Byzantine art.
 On Byzantine pottery sherds from Greece, Cyprus, and Chersonesus, warriors are shown bearing weapons and wearing the heavy pleated fustanella.
 This is also confirmed by the Medieval Greek acritic songs of the 12th century; it has been suggested that 11th-century illuminated manuscripts of the songs served as prototypes for later depictions.
 The garment is also depicted on early 14th-century frescoes in the church of Saint Nicholas Orphanos in Thessaloniki, and the church of Holy Cross of Agiasmati in Cyprus.
 The full-pleated fustanella was worn by the Byzantine Akritic warriors originally as a military outfit, and seems to have been reserved for people of importance.
 It was frequently worn in conjunction with bows, swords, or battle-axes and frequently shown covered with a jointed corselet, or with a vest of chain mail.
-During the Ottoman period, the fustanella was also worn by Greek guerilla groups such as the klephts and armatoloi.
-Fustanella was a suitable garment for guerrilla mountain units, thus it was worn by the klephts of the Ottoman period for the same reason it was worn by the akritai warriors of the Byzantine era earlier.
-The first time the fustanella was worn as part of a standardised military uniform was by the Greek volunteers of the British army in 1813.
+Being a suitable garment for guerrilla mountain units, it might have been worn by the klephts of the Greek Revolution of 1821–1830 for the same reason it would have been worn by the akritai warriors of the Byzantine era earlier.